usc-isi-i2/kgtk/docs/KGTK-Installation-Procedure-Details.md

     your terminal shell's initialization file.
     The [Conda documentation on managing environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment) may help you resolve any problems you encounter with this process.

+    For example, you may have to execute `condat init SHELL`, where SHELL is the name of your shell (e.g., `bash`), then exit your terminal session, and start a fresh terminal session.

 ### Install `graph-tool`

 Assuming that you used the recommended Conda environment, you should install